History of Atlanta: Shoppers move to new malls as Downtown gains new roles

 The first major mall built in Atlanta was Lenox Square in Buckhead, opening in August 1959.
 From 1964 until 1973, nine major malls opened, most at the Perimeter freeway: Cobb Center in 1963, Columbia Mall in 1964, North DeKalb and Greenbriar malls in 1965, South DeKalb Mall in 1968, Phipps Plaza (near Lenox Square) in 1969, Perimeter and Northlake malls in 1971, and Cumberland Mall in 1973.
 Downtown Atlanta became less and less a shopping destination for the area's shoppers.
 Rich's closed its flagship store downtown in 1991, leaving government offices the major presence in the South Downtown area around it.

 On the north side of Five Points, Downtown continued as the largest concentration of office space in Metro Atlanta, though it began to compete with Midtown, Buckhead, and the suburbs.
 The first four towers of Peachtree Center were built in 1965–1967, including the Hyatt Regency Atlanta, designed by John Portman, with its 22-story atrium.
 In total, 17 buildings of more than 15n floors were built in the 1960s.
 The center of gravity of Downtown Atlanta correspondingly moved north from the Five Points area towards Peachtree Center.

 Atlanta's convention and hotel facilities also grew immensely.
-John C. Portman, Jr. designed and opened what is now the AmericasMart merchandise mart in 1958; the Sheraton Atlanta, the city's first convention hotel, was built in the 1960s; the Atlanta Hilton opened in 1971; as did two Portman-designed hotels: the Peachtree Plaza Hotel now owned by Westin in 1976, and the Marriott in 1985.
+John C. Portman Jr. designed and opened what is now the AmericasMart merchandise mart in 1958; the Sheraton Atlanta, the city's first convention hotel, was built in the 1960s; the Atlanta Hilton opened in 1971; as did two Portman-designed hotels: the Peachtree Plaza Hotel now owned by Westin in 1976, and the Marriott in 1985.
 The Omni Coliseum opened in 1976, as did the Georgia World Congress Center (GWCC).
 The GWCC expanded multiple times in succeeding decades and helped make Atlanta one of the country's top convention cities.

 Black political power and Mayor Jackson

 In 1960, whites comprised 61.7% of the city's population.
 African Americans became a majority in the city by 1970, and exercised new-found political influence by electing Atlanta's first black mayor, Maynard Jackson, in 1973.
+In 1974, the Board of Aldermen was officially overhauled into the Atlanta City Council.

-During Jackson's first term as the mayor, much progress was made in improving race relations in and around Atlanta, and Atlanta acquired the motto "A City Too Busy to Hate".
+During Jackson's first term as mayor, much progress was made in improving race relations in and around Atlanta, and Atlanta acquired the motto "A City Too Busy to Hate".
 As mayor, he led the beginnings and much of the progress on several huge public-works projects in Atlanta and its region.
-He helped arrange for the rebuilding of the airport's huge terminal to modern standards, and this airport was renamed the Hartsfield-Jackson Atlanta International Airport in his honor shortly after his death, also named after him is the new Maynard Holbrook Jackson, Jr. International Terminal which opened in May 2012.
+He helped arrange for the rebuilding of the airport's huge terminal to modern standards, and this airport was renamed the Hartsfield-Jackson Atlanta International Airport in his honor shortly after his death, also named after him is the new Maynard Holbrook Jackson Jr. International Terminal which opened in May 2012.
 He also fought against the construction of freeways through intown neighborhoods.